getscaf/talos-template/template/docs/architecture.md

 # :house: Architecture

-This document outlines the architecture of the application, with diagrams to visualize the different components and their relationships.
+This document outlines the infrastructure architecture for deploying Talos Linux Kubernetes clusters on AWS.

 ## System Overview

-The template provides a full-stack application with the following components:
+The template provides infrastructure for deploying a Talos Linux Kubernetes cluster with the following components:

 ```mermaid
 %%{